-- ► First, under PNU A072, set as low a P component as possible and check the result. - If necessary, slowly increase this value until an acceptable output behaviour has been achieved.
+- ► First, enter a very small proportional component under PNU A072 and check the result. - If necessary, slowly increase this value until an acceptable output behaviour has been achieved.

 Alternatively, set a very large P component and observe the behaviour of the output signal.
 If the behaviour is unstable, set a lower value and observe the result.
 Repeat this process.